Morgan station: New station (2012–present)

 Morgan was a logical location for a new station, as it is located halfway between Ashland and Clinton, and the intersection of Morgan/Lake is close to much of the new development in the area.
 It also sits near many art galleries that have opened recently, as well as Oprah Winfrey's Harpo Studios, a major tourist attraction.
 In the early 2000s, the CTA began to work with local groups and city officials to plan and identify funding sources for the new station.
 Initially, the neighborhood planned to cover the entire cost with funding from a local tax increment financing district.
 Later, however, the Chicago Department of Transportation decided to seek federal Congestion Mitigation and Air Quality Improvement (CMAQ) Program funding to cover $8 million of the cost, allowing some of the TIF money to be used for other purposes.
 The final cost of building the station was $38 million.

 Construction began in Summer 2010.
 TranSystems led the design team, in conjunction with Ross Barney Architects.
-Like most currently active Green Line and Pink Line stations, Morgan is ADA-accessible, with an elevator on either side of the tracks.
+Like most currently active Green Line and Pink Line stations, Morgan is accessible to passengers with disabilities, with an elevator on either side of the tracks.
 The station will also have bike storage.

 The new Morgan station officially opened on May 18, 2012, and grand opening ceremonies were held on May 24.